 Important Information Regarding the Fund

-The Fund seeks daily investment results, before fees and expenses, of 300% of the performance of the Russell 1000® Index (Index).
+The Fund seeks daily investment results, before fees and expenses, of 300% of the inverse (or opposite) of the performance of the Russell 2000® Index (Index).
 The Fund seeks daily leveraged investment results and does not seek to achieve its stated investment objective over a period of time greater than one day.
 The Fund is different and much riskier than most exchange-traded funds.

 Fees and Expenses of the Fund

 This table describes the fees and expenses that you may pay if you buy or hold shares of the Fund (Shares).
 Investors purchasing shares in the secondary market may pay costs (including customary brokerage commissions) charged by their broker.

 Annual Fund Operating Expenses(1) (expenses that you pay each year as a percentage of the value of your investment)

 Distribution and/or Service (12b-1) Fees